 Kill them With Kindness

 Employees are the greatest cybersecurity threat.
-Carelessness and negligence are the top two insider threats, concerning 71% and 68% of organizations, respectively.
-Hardware-based attackers exploit such weaknesses through extremely deceptive social engineering techniques to have their attack tool, such as a manipulated USB, brought inside the organization.
+Carelessness and negligence are the top two insider threats, concerning 71% and 68% of organizations, respectively (Insider Threat Report 2016).
+Hardware attacks exploit such weaknesses through extremely deceptive social engineering techniques to have their attack tool.
+Such as a manipulated Bad USB devices, brought inside the organization.
 Free iPhone chargers getting handed out at the local coffee shop might come as a pleasant surprise to an unwitting employee.
-But, by mindlessly accepting the “gift”, the employee has, in fact, picked up a malicious attack tool.
+But, by mindlessly accepting the “gift”, the employee has, in fact, picked up a malicious attack tool, a bad USB attack.

 Sepio’s solution provides a panacea to gaps in device visibility to ensure you are getting the most out of your cybersecurity investments.
 Sepio integrates with existing solutions, such as NAC, EPS, SIEM and SOAR, to enhance the enterprise’s cybersecurity posture.
 Sepio’s deep visibility capabilities mean no device goes unmanaged; the solution identifies, detects, and handles all IT/OT/IoT devices.
 Moreover, the solution’s policy enforcement mechanism and Rogue Device Mitigation capabilities instantly block any unapproved or rogue hardware.
 In doing so, Sepio enables a Zero Trust Hardware Access approach, which stops attackers at the first line of defense.

-While we can’t stop the appeal of an unexpected gift, we can stop the threats that such a “gift” poses to cybersecurity.
+While we can’t stop the appeal of an unexpected gift, we can stop the threats that such a “gift”, a bad USB attack, poses to cybersecurity.